-Compostable K-Cups typically will not break down in a home compost pile.
-There are currently no coffee pods certified for home composting.
+If you’re wondering how do compostable coffee pods work, you may be surprised to learn that they typically will not break down in a home compost pile.
+There are currently no coffee single serve pods certified for home composting.

 The Tayst website says some home composters do have success composting coffee pods.
 However, it takes much longer than it would at an industrial facility and some of them shred the pods first so they break down faster.
 There’s no guarantee it’ll work.

 If there isn’t an industrial composting facility near you, compostable may not necessarily be better than recyclable.
 You need to weigh the options based on your own circumstances.

 You put biodegradable pods directly into the garbage.
 They can’t be composted.

 I don’t see many coffee pod companies in the United States making biodegradable claims because it’s not that exciting to say, “put this in your normal trash.”
 If you think you’re looking for biodegradable coffee pods, you should probably look for fully compostable pods instead because they will break down more quickly.

 What Does Recyclable Mean?

 In the case of coffee pods, recyclable means that you can put them in your home recycling bin that’s picked up by the city.
 You do have to dispose of the coffee grounds before you recycle coffee pods, so a lot of people just trash them.

 I do not include special recycling programs that are only available in select areas as recyclable.